-We begin booking our programs a minimum of 1 month in advance.
+We book our programs a minimum of 1 month in advance.
 For September programming, you can expect to hear from us in June.
 We collect requests throughout the year, but will notify you when a program is full on our website.

 There isn’t one!
 Inside Education along with our partners believe in experiential education and providing outdoor learning opportunities for all students.
 Our programs (with the exception of Jumpingpound Demonstration Forest) are offered at no cost.
 Schools are responsible for booking and paying for busing, however at some field sites we even offer a busing subsidy!

-*Please note, this is applicable to Cooking Lake, Des Crossley, Huestis, Evergreen and certain wetlands programs only
+*Busing subsidies are applicable to Cooking Lake, Des Crossley, Huestis, Evergreen, Wood Buffalo forest programs and certain wetlands programs.

 A busing subsidy is available for some of our forest and wetlands programs.
 The subsidy is made available by our program partners on an annual basis and schools must invoice them directly upon completion of the program.
-Please inquire directly with the Inside Education staff booking your program to see if your school qualifies!
+Please refer to your teachers guide or inquire directly with the Inside Education staff booking your program to see if your school qualifies!

 If your program/school qualifies please read our Field Program Busing Subsidy Policy